psychology

 2 hours, 33.3% of total A-level

-It is necessary and helpful for students to have GCSE Maths, GCSE Biology and GCSE English Language to study this course.
+It is necessary and helpful for students to have GCSE Maths, GCSE Biology and GCSE English Language to study this course preferable with a grade 5 and above.

 Examination board: AQA